-Statistics show that opioid overdose is a national health emergency.
+Statistics show that opioid overdose is a public health emergency in America.
 In 2015, 3.8 million Americans reported that they had misused prescription painkillers in the last month.
-Misusing these powerful drugs greatly increases a person's risk for overdose.
-Heroin use has also increased dramatically.
-Complete the activity below to analyze statistics of this crisis.
+The use of heroin has also increased dramatically in recent years.
+Abusing these powerful drugs greatly increases a person's risk for overdose.
+Complete the activity below to analyze statistics of the opioid crisis.

 Directions: Study the graph below, which has been modified from the graph shown in the article "Opioids and the Overdose Epidemic."
-Use the information in both graphs and in the article to answer the questions that follow.
+Then, use the information in both graphs and the article to answer the questions that follow.

-- 1. How is the graph above different from the graph in the article? - 2.
-According to the graph above, roughly how many deaths in 2015 were due to heroin? - 3.
-Name one factor that may have impacted the change in heroin overdose deaths over time. - 4.
+- 1. How is the graph above different from the graph shown in the article? - 2.
+According to the graph, roughly what percentage of the opioid overdose deaths in 2015 were due to heroin? - 3.
+What are two possible factors that may have impacted the change in heroin overdose deaths over time? - 4.
 What evidence is there that the recent increase in drug overdoses is due mainly to opioids? - 5.
-What is one possible reason that the number of drug overdoses related to opioids has increased in recent years? - 6.
-Naloxone is a drug that medical professionals use to reverse the overdose effects of opioids.
-Do you think naloxone should be available for everyone to use?
+What are three possible reasons that the number of drug overdoses related to opioids has increased in recent years?
+Use evidence from the graphs and the article to support your answer. - 6.
+Drugs that can reverse the overdose effects of opioids, such as naloxone, are normally given only by medical personnel.
+Do you think these medications, as well as training to administer them, should be readily available to all people?
 Explain your answer.

+VOCABULARY LIST

-VOCABULARY LIST GRADES 6-12
+GRADES 6-12